global-input/global-input-react/README.md

 import {GlobalInputConnect} from 'global-input-react';
 ```

-Let's say you have a content that is attached to [React Hook](https://reactjs.org/docs/hooks-intro.html), and you would like to
-allow users to use mobile to set its content, you just need to place
-the following into the render function of your component:
+Let's say that you would like to display a text field, labelled with ```Content```, on the user's mobile screen after the user has connected to your application by scanning the encrypted QR code.
+And you would like to receive the typed content when the user is typing on his/her mobile.
+You can achieve your requirement by including the following code that uses [React Hook](https://reactjs.org/docs/hooks-intro.html) in the render function of your component:

 ```JavaScript
 const [content, setContent]=useState("");